urcsc170/2020-spring-csc170/lab02-first-html-webpage/instructions.md

   Be sure you indent the H1 within the open/close BODY tags.

-2. Save your HTML file, toggle back to your lab02 folder and double click your start.html file.
+- [ ] Save your HTML file, toggle back to your lab02 folder and double click your start.html file.
 The file will open in a web browser – whatever is the default web browser for your computer.
 There, you should see something like this:

   ![figure1:three windows open on your desktop](media/figure1.png)

 For the rest of this section, you will continue to write or copy & paste text into your HTML document, always between the one set of `<body>` tags.
 (You can use any bits and pieces of the placeholder text – the *lorem ipsum* stuff – where ever you want.)
 As you go, you will need to add “markup” (the tags) to the content.

-  3.Format the plain text in your document using HTML tags.
+- [ ] Format the plain text in your document using HTML tags.
 Make sure you use at least one example of each of the following types of tags.<br>*WARNING: yes! – you must look-up how to use these tags correctly...*

   - **First level heading**
   - **Second level heading**